gatsbyjs/gatsby/docs/docs/reference/fast-refresh.md

 title: Fast Refresh
 ---

-Fast Refresh is a feature that allows you to get direct feedback for changes in your React components.
-Fast Refresh is enabled by default in Gatsby's development server and should show your changes within a second, without losing component state.
+Fast Refresh is an implementation of Hot Reloading with full support from React and it replaces purely userland solutions like [`react-hot-loader`](https://github.com/gaearon/react-hot-loader).
+It is a feature that allows you to get direct feedback for changes in your React components: A change in your editor immediately updates the browser view and if you have errors in your code the browser view displays an error overlay.
+Fast Refresh is enabled by default in Gatsby's development server and should show your changes within a second, without losing component state which results in an overall better development experience (DX).

 ## How It Works